 The submission of the Annual Action Plan meets the United States Department of Housing and Urban Development (HUD) requirements for consolidating several grant programs into one proposal.
-These programs include: Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), HOME Investment Partnership Act (HOME), and Housing Opportunities for Persons with AIDS (HOPWA), and Lead Hazard Control and Healthy Homes.
-HUD released the 2019-2020 allocation amounts for CDBG, ESG, HOPWA and HOME in May 2019.
-These amounts are preliminary pending a completed agreement between the City of Las Vegas and HUD.
+These programs include Community Development Block Grant (CDBG), Emergency Solutions Grant (ESG), HOME Investment Partnership Act (HOME), and Housing Opportunities for Persons with AIDS (HOPWA), and Lead Hazard Control and Healthy Homes.
+HUD released the 2019-2020 allocation in May 2019.

-- CDBG \$5,207,091
+- CDBG \$5,074,650

-- ESG \$425,597
+- ESG \$441,833

-- HOME \$2,174,979
+- HOME \$2,019,021

-- HOPWA \$1,516,285
+- HOPWA \$1,712,967

-In addition, the City of Las Vegas (CLV) leverages funding to provide additional valuable services to our most vulnerable citizens, below are estimated 2019-2020 funding amounts which may change once State of Nevada allocations are announced:
+Besides, the City of Las Vegas (CLV) leverages funding to provide additional valuable services to our most vulnerable citizens, below are estimated 2019-2020 funding amounts which may change once State of Nevada allocations are announced:

-- Low Income Housing Trust Fund (LIHTF) \$912,315
+- Low Income Housing Trust Fund (LIHTF) \$922,150

-- State HOME \$408,866
+- State HOME \$408,025

 - General Funds

-In this proposal, the City of Las Vegas intends to describe its July 1, 2019 - June 30, 2020 initiatives for providing adequate housing and education, promoting safe and livable communities, and creating self-sustaining opportunities for the homeless, low and moderate income households using the aforementioned aggregate funds.
+In this proposal, the City of Las Vegas intends to describe its July 1, 2019 - June 30, 2020 initiatives for providing adequate housing and education, promoting safe and livable communities, and creating self-sustaining opportunities for the homeless, low and moderate-income households using the aforementioned aggregate funds.